noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/shield.md

 ### standard

 - automatically enabled to all AWS customers
+- provides
+  - always-on detection: network flow monitoring inspects incoming traffic to AWS; uses a combination of traffic signatures, anomaly algorithms, and other analysis techniques to detect malicious traffic in real time.
+  - automatic inline mitigation and protection of layer 3 and 4 so there is no latency to your applications

 ### advanced

 - additional protections for internet-facing applications running on Amazon Elastic Compute Cloud (EC2), Elastic Load Balancing (ELB), Amazon CloudFront, AWS Global Accelerator, and Amazon Route 53
+- provides everything in standard plus
+  - expanded DDoS protection
+  - 24/7 DDoS response team
+  - cost protection for DDoS spikes in Amazon Elastic Compute Cloud (Amazon EC2), ELB, CloudFront, or Route 53 charges
+  - access to real time reports

 ## considerations